This article originally appeared on VICE Canada.

 I ran into my father for the first time in three years and he didn't recognize me.

-During the past three years, Dad existed more as a rumor.
+During the past three years, Dad existed more as a rumour.
 Whenever I visited my hometown, friends would tell me about spotting him, ambling around the margins of Sault Ste.
 Marie like some sort of urban legend.

 These tales would unleash a flood of guilt, regret, and relief in me.
 The official reason I told myself for not seeing my father was he was impossible to get a hold of.
 This was a lie.
 The real reason was that I didn't want to.
 It hurt too bad.
 The pain of seeing my father continually erode into a pitiful figure—all missing teeth and rummy eyes, dressed in the discordant, used-clothing wardrobe of the perennially downtrodden—was too much.